-NOTE: The purpose of a Temperature-Pressure Relief Valve is to prevent excessive temperatures and pressures in the storage tank.
+Note: The purpose of a Temperature-Pressure Relief Valve is to prevent excessive temperatures and pressures in the storage tank.
 The T&P valve is not intended for the constant relief of thermal expansion.
-A properly sized thermal expansion tank must be installed on all closed systems to control thermal expansion, see Closed Water Systems and Thermal Expansion on page 14.
+A properly sized thermal expansion tank must be installed on all closed systems to control thermal expansion.
+See Thermal Expansion and Closed Water Systems (page 14).

-If you do not understand these instructions or have any questions regarding the Temperature-Pressure Relief Valve call the toll free number listed on the back cover of this manual for technical assistance.
+If you do not understand these instructions or have any questions regarding the Temperature-Pressure Relief Valve.
+Contact your local distributer or contact Technical Support for assistance.
+See the contact information label on the water heater.